Enterprise Network File Storage: Managing your Andrew File System (AFS) Directories

 Your personal AFS space at the University of Pittsburgh includes a home directory.
 Inside your home directory are two additional directories: a public directory and a private directory.
 Directories are similar to folders and are used to store files.
 By default, any files that you save in the home directory or the public directory can be accessed by others.
 The files that you save in the private directory can only be accessed by you.
 In addition to these directories, your AFS space may contain other directories that you have created or that were created by software programs (for example, the PINE email client).

-This help sheet explains how to review your AFS directories to determine if others have access to them, and how to restrict access to those directories that you would like to keep private.
+This page explains how to review your AFS directories to determine if others have access to them.
+It also covers how to restrict access to those directories that you would like to keep private.

 Review Your AFS Directories

 Your AFS disk space may be accessed either by mounting the AFS volume using AFS client software or through the University's Unix Timesharing Service.
 More information about AFS clients is available at http://www.openafs.org.
 For the sake of simplicity, this document describes how to check the permissions on files in your AFS disk space through the Unix Timesharing Service.